oh-my-fish/oh-my-fish/README.md

 #### `omf submit` _`pkg/<name>`_ _`[<url>]`_

 Add a new package.
 To add a theme, use `omf submit` _`themes/<name>`_ _`<url>`_.
+Please note that the _`[<url>]`_ portion of the command should be the url to your repo on github.
+For example, with the `example` plugin, the command run should be `omf submit pkg/example https://github.com/oh-my-fish/example`.

 Make sure to [send us a PR][omf-pulls-link] to update the registry.